Linsanity81/TileableShell/README.md

 - [Acknowledgments](#acknowledgement)

 ## About <a name = "about"></a>
-This repo presents a computational approach to design high-level interlocking puzzles.
+This repo presents a computational approach to design masonry shell structures with discrete equivalence classes.
 We implemented our computational design tool in C++ and `libigl` [Jacobson et al. 2018] on a desktop computer with 3.6 GHz 8-Core Intel processor and 16 GB RAM.

 ## Getting Started <a name = "getting_started"></a>
 Our code can be ran on MacOS and Unbuntu (Linux) system.
 First clone the repository, run CMake to generate Makefiles or CMake/Visual Studio project files, and the rest should just work automatically.